Cohomology of rigid curves with semi-stable coverings

-\begin{rem} We have two another construction of $\mathscr{W}$ as in Proposition \ref{patch} and Proposition \ref{sstformal}, and the both construction is important.
-The construction in Proposition \ref{patch} implies that a finite flat morphism between wide open rigid curves which is compatible with their semi-stable coverings naturally extends to a morphism between their semi-stable formal model.
-This fact is very non-trivial from the construction in Proposition \ref{sstformal}, because such a morphism does not extend a morphism between their compactifications in general.
+\begin{rem} Proposition \ref{patch} and Proposition \ref{sstformal} give two different descriptions of the same formal model $\mathscr{W}$, and the both descriptions are important.
+The construction in Proposition \ref{patch} implies that a finite flat morphism between wide open rigid curves which is compatible with their semi-stable coverings naturally extends to a morphism between their semi-stable formal models.
+This fact is very non-trivial from the construction in Proposition \ref{sstformal}, because such a morphism does not extend to a morphism between their compactifications in general.
 On the other hand, by Proposition \ref{sstformal}, we see that $W$ satisfies the condition of \cite[Proposition 5.9.4]{FaCohLLC}. \end{rem}